tjparnell/biotoolbox/docs/AdvancedInstallation.md

 installations, in case you want to isolate packages.

-BioToolBox does not utilize threading (it uses forks for parallel execution), so if you have a choice, compile a non-threaded Perl for a (very) slight performance gain.
-For those adventurous to try, BioToolBox does work under [cperl](https://github.com/perl11/cperl), although installing some prerequisite modules is a trying experience (many failed tests and partial functionality).
+BioToolBox does not utilize threading (it uses forks for parallel execution), so if you have a choice, compile a non-threaded Perl for a slight performance gain.

 ### System installation